Salmon Fish

 Common Salmon Recipes

-- Grilled Salmon: Marinate the salmon in olive oil, lemon juice, garlic, and herbs.
-Grill over medium heat until cooked through.
+- Grilled Salmon: Marinate in olive oil, lemon juice, garlic, and herbs.
+Grill over medium heat skin-side down until the flesh flakes.
+Don’t overcook it — 125F internal for medium-rare.

-- Salmon Sushi: Use thin slices of raw salmon over rice, wrapped in seaweed.
+- Salmon Sushi: Thin slices of sashimi-grade raw salmon over seasoned rice, wrapped in nori.
+Make sure you’re using fish that’s been properly handled for raw consumption.

-- Smoked Salmon: Serve with cream cheese, capers, and bagels for a classic breakfast.
+- Smoked Salmon: Serve with cream cheese, capers, red onion, and bagels for a classic breakfast that never gets old.

 Salmon and Climate Change